 The MSDiagnosis has several significant advantages compared to previous medical diagnostic datasets: 1) Reliability and Authenticity of Data.
 The MSDiagnosis is entirely based on EMRs, including detailed treatment plans and course records.
 2) Rich Variety of Departments and Diseases.
-The MSDiagnosis covers patient EMRs from 12 different departments and includes various types of diseases, such as common diseases, rare diseases, acute diseases, and chronic diseases.
-This wide coverage of departments and diverse disease types ensures the broad applicability of the data.
+The MSDiagnosis covers EMRs from 12 different departments, encompassing a wide range of diseases, including common diseases, rare diseases, acute diseases, and chronic diseases.
+This broad diversity ensures the data's wide applicability.
 3) Inclusion of Multi-step Diagnostic Processes.
-This multi-step diagnostic process is more in line with actual clinical diagnostic scenarios.
-By recording diagnostic changes, the dataset better reflects the complex diagnostic paths and dynamic changes in real-world medical practice.
+The dataset reflects real-world clinical scenarios by incorporating multi-step diagnostic processes.
+By recording diagnostic changes, it captures the complex and dynamic nature of medical diagnostics.